0xpolarzero/tiny-explorer/packages/core/README.md

 # Core

-**A shared library providing configuration, constants, types, and utilities for the EVM AI Indexer ecosystem.**
+**A shared library providing configuration, constants, types, and utilities for the TinyExplorer ecosystem.**

-The core package serves as the foundation for the EVM AI Indexer, containing shared environment configurations, blockchain chain definitions, and LLM integration utilities that are consumed by both the server and web packages.
+The core package serves as the foundation for the TinyExplorer, containing shared environment configurations, blockchain chain definitions, and LLM integration utilities that are consumed by both the server and web packages.

 ## Table of contents